Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/upgrade/index.md

 * Transaction type (i.e., UPGRADE).

 * Service asset ID for the cellular service, and/or associated device, that you wish to upgrade.
-This ID can be obtained via the **/assets/service** endpoint.
+This ID can be obtained via the **/assets/service** resource.

 * Existing device information for the device you are currently using.
 This is required, even when you are only upgrading the plan.
 This block includes the manufacturer ID, model ID, serial number, serial number type, and SIM ID.

 * Shopping cart object containing the IDs for what is being ordered (i.e., devices, plans, and/or plan features).
-These IDs can be obtained via the catalog endpoints (i.e., **/catalog/devices**, **/catalog/plans**, **/catalog/features**).
+These IDs can be obtained via the catalog-specific resources (i.e., **/catalog/devices**, **/catalog/plans**, **/catalog/features**).
-  * Optional feature IDs for a specific plan can be obtained from the **/catalog/plans/{id}** endpoint.
+  * Optional feature IDs for a specific plan can be obtained from the **/catalog/plans/{id}** resource.
   * Please note that when upgrading to a plan offered by a different carrier, the new carrier's cellular network may use an different channel access method than your existing carrier (e.g., CDMA, GSM, etc.).
 In such case, your existing device will not be compatible with the new plan, so a new device must be selected as part of this order.

 * All required and optional order properties.
 Refer to the <a href="{{site.url}}/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant to your order.
 Also, refer to this same page for instructions for <a href="{{site.url}}/tutorials/properties#choicePropertySubmittingOtherValue">submitting an "other/none of the above" value</a>.